 Thieving, Reselling & Stalking: The Lengths We’re Going To For Labubus

 Labubus popped up seemingly overnight.
 Though not a new toy, their mainstream popularity has suddenly skyrocketed.
-Since a friend pointed them out to me, I’ve suddenly noticed them attached to several people’s handbags on the Tube — both men and women — and even heard a story of a woman snatching and running away with a person’s Labubu on a busy road in east London.
+Since a friend pointed them out to me, I’ve suddenly noticed them attached to several people’s handbags on public transport — both men and women — and even heard a story of a woman snatching and running away with a person’s Labubu on a busy road in east London.

 It isn’t easy to get your hands on one the legal way.
 Pop Mart, the Chinese toy company who sells the plush monsters designed by Kasing Lung, recently had to pull Labubu stock from its stores due to “safety issues” as people were fighting over them.
 Since being reintroduced to stores, I’ve heard anecdotally that any available stock disappears within 10 minutes of the store opening time.
-Although the toys are typically sold for 50 yuan in China (equivalent to just over $7), the scarcity of them has driven up prices through resellers.
-This month, a human-sized Labubu sold at auction for over $150,000, and a limited edition release went for over $31,000.
+Although the toys are typically sold for 50 yuan in China (equivalent to just over $10), the scarcity of them has driven up prices through resellers.
+This month, a human-sized Labubu sold at auction for over $150,000 (around $229,777 AUD), and a limited edition release went for over $31,000 ($47,490).
 Celebrities are getting their hands on the toys too, including actress Emma Roberts who posted an excitable unboxing video.
 Rihanna, Dua Lipa and Blackpink’s Lisa also all own them.

 AdvertisementADVERTISEMENT